TrippCreates/Tripp-BlueStamp-Portfolio/rocket.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ec7b5v9FoI8?si=OXt-W_M7n9x_Szlu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 **Overview**\
-This is the Final milestone of my foam RC Plane.
-For this milestone I made a great attempt at flight and had sustained airtime, enough to satisfy my needs.
+This is the Final milestone of my foam 3D-printed model rocket.
+I successfully launched it and deployed the parachute for this milestone.

 **Accomplishments**\
-Since the prior milestone, I've made only a few changes to the plane.
-I made better compartments that let me easily access the inside, change things up if needed, or plug things back in.
-I also added weights to the front of the plane to better balance the center of gravity and make things more aerodynamic.
-Finally, I spent time in an online flight simulator to practice my skills in a more controlled environment.
+Since the prior milestone, I've revamped almost the whole rocket.
+The body is shorter.
+I made a new nose cone and new fins, and I remade the engine compartment.
+I've attached all the STL files for it below, and I think its because of the added precision and the dropped weight that allowed for a successful mission.

 **Challenges**\
-The biggest challenge of this part was controlling the plane in air.
-I got my take-offs to be more consistent, but once I had a flight, I had no idea what to do, and it took a long time to get some semblance of control.
+The biggest challenge for this milestone was designing and printing the parts.
+I wasted a lot of time trying to figure out the best precision to print out the designs at.
+I started at just a millimeter, but had to move it up to 2.5 mm as the perfect combination of precision and room for error.
+It was also really hard learning to design and print a screw mechanism for the engine bay.

 **Next Step**\
-For now, I am done with the plane.
-I want to move on to other projects that I have in mind, but in the future, I do want to come back to it by either building another better-looking and performing model or just adding some features like a cargo bay to the existing prototype.
+For now, I am done with the rocket.
+I want to move on to other projects that I have in mind, like building a drone, but in the future, I do want to come back to it by adding a way for both the rocket and nose cone to come down safely.

-# RC Wiring Diagram
+# 3D Print Files
 ![Wiring Diagram](./images/Schematic.jpeg)